-The nationwide and international train times in all of the countries featured on ShowMeTheJourney have an annual update on the second Sunday in December, so in 2023 the revised timetables come into affect from December 11th.
+The nationwide and international train times in all of the countries featured on ShowMeTheJourney had an annual update on the second Sunday in December, so in 2023 the revised timetables came into affect from December 11th.

-The timings of most of the trains will then be fixed until the second December Sunday in 2023, though routes to tourist resorts and some international services will also be enhanced in the summer season.
+The timings of most of the trains are fixed until the second December Sunday in 2023, though routes to tourist resorts and some international services will also be enhanced in the summer season.

 Also all timings can be subject to change due to construction works, particularly at weekends.

-The vast majority of the changes are to do with adjusting departure and arrival times by less than 10 minutes, so the usage of specific timings on the journey guides will now need to be checked and verified.
+The vast majority of the changes were to do with adjusting departure and arrival times by less than 10 minutes, so the usage of specific timings on the journey guides have now been checked and verified.

-What will also need to be checked are the overall frequencies on each route, but these are are less likely to have been altered.
+What has also been checked are the overall frequencies on each route, but these are are less likely to have been altered.

-What have now been fully updated are the travel guide on the menu below
+Also fully updated are the travel guides on the menu below.

-The idea is to feature the major alterations, which will impact on leisure travellers in particular, on the summary below.
+On this summary the idea is to feature the major alterations, which have impacted on leisure travellers in particular

-(2) The overnight train from/to Munchen/Munich which splits on its route so that it can travel to and from Budapest, Venezia and Zagreb via Ljubljana is having its journey extended in Germany, hence it will now travel beyond Munchen/Munich from to Stuttgart via Ulm.
+(2) The overnight train from/to Munchen/Munich which splits on its route so that it can travel to and from Budapest, Venezia and Zagreb via Ljubljana has had its journey extended in Germany, so it now travels beyond Munchen/Munich from to Stuttgart via Ulm.

-(3) The Nightjet train on the Wien/Vienna ↔ Milano route is having its journey extended to and from La Spezia via Genova.
+(3) The Nightjet train on the Wien/Vienna ↔ Milano route has had its journey extended to and from La Spezia via Genova.

-Not only will Wien and Klagenfurt gain a new rail link with the Cinque Terre thanks to the station call in Levanto, journeys by rail from Austria to both the Italian and French Rivieras..
+Not only have Wien and Klagenfurt gained a new rail link with the Cinque Terre thanks to the station call in Levanto, journeys by rail from Austria to both the Italian and French Rivieras have become easier.

 Around 1hr 15mins after the arrival in Genova, an Italian IC train will head to the French border at Ventimiglia, where it will connect with trains on to Menton, Monaco-Monte Carlo and Nice.

-The station calls of the Italian IC train include Albenga and Sanremo.
+The station calls of the Italian IC train also include Albenga and Sanremo.

-(4) On Monday to Saturday a train to Badajoz will depart Madrid-Chamartin at 08:30 and call in Madrid Atocha at 08:50.
+(4) On Monday to Saturday a train to Badajoz typically departs Madrid-Chamartin at 08:30 and calls in Madrid Atocha at 08:50.

-In Badajoz it will have a conveniently timed connection into an additional train over the border to Entroncamento in Portugal, where transfers will be available into trains to both Lisboa/Lisbon and Porto.
+In Badajoz it has a conveniently timed connection into an additional train over the border to Entroncamento in Portugal, where transfers are available into trains to both Lisboa/Lisbon and Porto.

 (5) Thanks to the conclusion of improvement works, an enhanced service is now available on the Oslo ↔ Stockholm route, with up to five trains per day in each direction, more than double the previous service.

-(6) Spanish national rail operator Renfe has ended its partnership with the French national rail operator SNCF so it is discontinuing its trains on the Lyon ↔ Barcelona and the Marseille ↔ Madrid routes.
+(6) Spanish national rail operator Renfe has ended its partnership with the French national rail operator SNCF so (for the time being) has discontinued its trains on the Lyon ↔ Barcelona and the Marseille ↔ Madrid routes.

-(7) The 'Vindobona' service by Raiijet trains on the Graz - Wien/Vienna - Brno - Praha/Prague - Decin ↔ Dresden - Berlin will now only be operating between Graz and Decin, so Dresden will be losing its direct link with Wien/Vienna; though the 'Vindobona' was only introduced two years ago
+(7) The 'Vindobona' service by Raiijet trains on the Graz - Wien/Vienna - Brno - Praha/Prague - Decin ↔ Dresden - Berlin is now only operating between Graz and Decin, so Dresden has lost its direct link with Wien/Vienna; though the 'Vindobona' was only introduced two years ago

-(1) The Golden Pass Express will be providing a new direct service on a Montreux - Gstaad - Zweisimmen ↔ Spiez - Interlaken route.
+(1) The Golden Pass Express is providing a new direct service on a Montreux - Gstaad - Zweisimmen ↔ Spiez - Interlaken route.

-(1) Around 50% of the services on the Romanshorn - St Gallen - Zurich Airport - Zurich Main Station - Bern Thun - Spiez ↔ Visp - Brig route are being switched to a Romanshorn - St Gallen - Zurich Airport - Zurich Main Station - Bern Thun - Spiez ↔ Interlaken route, so Zurich will now have a direct rail link with Interlaken.
+(1) Around 50% of the services on the Romanshorn - St Gallen - Zurich Airport - Zurich Main Station - Bern Thun - Spiez ↔ Visp - Brig route have been switched to a Romanshorn - St Gallen - Zurich Airport - Zurich Main Station - Bern Thun - Spiez ↔ Interlaken route, so Zurich will now have a direct rail link with Interlaken.

-(2) On Saturdays and Sundays two IC trains in each direction will be available on a new Geneve - Lausanne - Bern ↔ Zurich - Landquart - Chur route.
+(2) On Saturdays and Sundays two IC trains in each direction are available on a new Geneve - Lausanne - Bern ↔ Zurich - Landquart - Chur route.